sudhanshuranjansingh-dev/DecodeLabs-Project-3/README.md

 The following analyses were performed:

-* Counted total orders
-* Calculated total sales
+Display all orders.
+Display only delivered orders.
+Find all Laptop orders.
+Sort orders by TotalPrice (highest to lowest).
+Count the total number of orders.
+Count orders for each product.
+Calculate total sales.
-* Calculated average order value
+Calculate average order value.
-* Found the highest and lowest order values
+Find the highest-priced order.
+Find the lowest-priced order.
-* Calculated total quantity sold for each product
+Find total quantity sold for each product.
+Show products with more than 100 units sold (HAVING).
-* Counted orders by payment method
+Count orders by payment method.
-* Counted orders by referral source
+Count orders by referral source.
-* Calculated total sales by order status
+Find total sales for each order status.
-* Identified products with high sales quantities

 ---